Viewing Course History

 Work Integrated Learning

-Across the three-year course, students will complete approximately 240 hours of work-integrated learning through voluntary experience and observation in professional practice placements, working with the general population, athletic populations, and clinical populations.
+Across the three-year course, students will complete a minimum 150 hours of work-integrated learning through voluntary experience and observation in professional practice placements, working with the general population, athletic populations, and clinical populations.
 Failure to complete work placements and submit associated compulsory documentation will result in students failing units requiring work-integrated learning.

 Before commencing professional practice placements, students will need to complete pre-placement checks, purchase a uniform, and have a student ID card.
 Further information can be found on Sonia (CQUniversity's placement management system), the "Course Features" page under the "Getting Started" tab of the Handbook, and on specific unit Moodle sites.